devika-solanki/JobPost-Springboot-MongoDB/README.md

 This repository contains a Java REST API project built with Spring Boot that interacts with a MongoDB database.
 This README provides an overview of the project, instructions for setting it up, and details on how to use the API.<br>

 **Screenshots regrading how application responds to requests using postman and swagger.api is uploded in Screenshots folder of given repo**<br>
+You can also use Swagger Api instead of Postman and do the related config for Swagger<br>

 ### Prerequisites
 Before you can run this project, you need to have the following software and tools installed on your system:<br>